AE Golf News

 Wake Forest Women’s Golf

-As Kuehn approaches graduation, she reflected on her time at Wake Forest, saying, "I have loved every minute here.
+As Kuehn approaches graduation, she reflected on her time at Wake Forest, saying, “I have loved every minute here.
 I’ve developed a second family, and choosing Wake was the best decision I could have ever made.
-It’s given me the opportunity to grow both as a person and a player.
-I’m grateful to my coaches for giving me the chance to play here."
+It’s given me the opportunity to grow both as a person and as a player.
+I’m grateful to my coaches for giving me the chance to play here.”

 When asked where she believes she’s made the most improvement during her time in Winston-Salem, Kuehn shared, “I think my putting has improved the most since I arrived.
 It’s been a long process of finding a routine that works for me when I practice.
 I always make sure to focus on my start line and speed, and I’ve incorporated performance drills into my routine as well.”

-As Kuehn and #1 Wake Forest turn their attention to defending their ACC Title (April 13-16) and aiming for the NCAA Women's Golf Championship (May 19-24), Kuehn said, "Our goal is obviously to win a National Championship in May, but we know that all the hard work we've put in this year will give us the best chance at achieving that."
+As Kuehn and No. 1 Wake Forest turn their attention to defending their ACC Title (April 13–16) and aiming for the NCAA Women’s Golf Championship (May 19–24), Kuehn said, “Our goal is obviously to win a National Championship in May, but we know that all the hard work we've put in this year will give us the best chance at achieving that.”

 0 Comments